After an Accident – Recorded Statements, Do I have to Give One?

 What’s a Recorded Statement?

-A recorded statement is when the insurance adjuster asks you to explain what happened during the accident while they record you.
-This recording becomes part of your case file and can be used later in the claims process.
-Adjusters might say it’s routine or necessary to speed things up, but the truth is, they can use it against you.
+A recorded statement happens when the insurance adjuster asks you to explain what happened during the accident while they record you.
+The insurance company adds this recording to your case file and may use it later during the claims process.
+Adjusters often claim it’s routine or necessary to speed things up, but they’re really looking for ways to use it against you.

-Insurance companies often look for inconsistencies or small mistakes in your statement, even if they’re innocent, to lower the amount they’ll pay out.
+Insurance companies often search for inconsistencies or small mistakes in your statement, even innocent ones, to lower your payout.
 They may twist your words to minimize your injuries or make it seem like you were more at fault than you were.

 Why is Giving a Recorded Statement a Bad Idea?

-- You’re Not Legally Required to Give One: In Oklahoma, you’re not legally obligated to provide a recorded statement to the other driver’s insurance company.
-Adjusters might make it sound like you have to, but that’s not true.
+- You’re Not Legally Required to Give One: In Oklahoma, the law doesn’t require you to provide a recorded statement to the other driver’s insurance company.
+Adjusters may try to convince you that you have to, but that isn’t true.
 Before talking to any insurance company, it’s important to consult a Tulsa car accident lawyer first.

 - Insurance Companies Aren’t Looking Out for You: While the adjuster may seem friendly, remember that their job is to protect the insurance company’s money—not your best interests.
-A recorded statement can be used to deny or reduce your claim.
+The insurance company may use a recorded statement to deny or reduce your claim.
 For example, you might unknowingly say something that suggests you were partly at fault or downplay the seriousness of your injuries.

 - Your Words Can Be Twisted: After an accident, you might not fully understand the extent of your injuries right away.
 But if you give a recorded statement too soon, it locks you into a version of events that might later be proven wrong.
-If your injuries worsen or more information comes to light, the insurance company can still use your original statement to lower your payout.
+If your injuries get worse or new information comes up, the insurance company may still use your original statement to reduce your payout.

 - They’ll Try to Rush You: Insurance companies often call right after the accident, hoping to catch you off guard when you’re still shaken up.
-They may suggest your claim will be delayed if you don’t give a statement right away, but that’s simply not true.
+They may tell you your claim will face delays if you don’t give a statement immediately, but that simply isn’t true.
 In Oklahoma, you have two years to file a personal injury claim, so there’s no need to rush before talking to an attorney.

 Understanding Oklahoma’s Comparative Fault Law

 Oklahoma uses what’s called a “comparative fault” system.
-This means if you’re found partially at fault for the accident, your compensation will be reduced by that percentage.
+If investigators decide you’re partially at fault for the accident, they reduce your compensation by that percentage.
 So, if you’re 20% at fault, you’ll get 20% less money.
-Insurance companies know this, and they might try to use your recorded statement to pin more blame on you, lowering their payout.
+Insurance companies know this.
+They often try to use your recorded statement to push more blame onto you and lower their payout.

 What Should You Do Instead?